UX Articles

 While this design can work well — as it takes advantage of the natural aptitude mobile users have for horizontally scrolling content — care must be taken to ensure that users know that some applied filters can only be seen if the list is scrolled.

-Another way to encourage users to scroll to see more applied filters is by fading the edge of the right-most filter (see the Macy’s example in the next section), an indication that more are available to the right.
+Another way to encourage users to scroll to see more applied filters is by fading the edge of the right-most filter — another indication that more are available to the right.

-On Crutchfield, the addition of the heading “3 Applied Filters:” not only clarifies to users how many filters are active, but also indicates that the fourth filter can be viewed by scrolling.
+On Amazon’s mobile app, the addition of the number of applied filters (4) in the summary not only clarifies to users how many filters are active, but also indicates that the fourth filter can be viewed by scrolling.
 In addition, the truncation of the third applied filter is a clear indication to users that they need to scroll horizontally to view more filters

 A third way to signal to users that more filters can be seen in horizontally scrolling lists is to state the number of filters that have been applied in text just above the list.